d1618033/python-redfish-utility/docs/slate/source/includes/_scalablepmemcommands.md

   128 GiB   Single Processor   Processor 1, Index 1    Remove

 *** WARNING ***

 The pending configuration operations require a restart to take effect.

-All backup storage devices are initialized during restart.
+All backup storage devices will be initialized upon restart.
 Data on any existing logical NVDIMMs will be lost.

 The pending configuration changes can be discarded by running: